FREE ADMISSION | WE ARE NOW CLOSED FOR WINTER

 In a tradition whose origin is lost in the the mists of time, on the eve of May 1st each year the Hobby Horse emerges from its stable at the Quay, to parade through the town accompanied by musicians playing accordions and drums.

-The horse is built of a light framework, about eight feet long, covered with sacking to almost ground level and decorated with roundels and ribbons.
-Although it is boat shaped it has a long tail (hence a horse) which it swishes from side to side.
-A grotesquely masked and frightening figure propels the horse from the centre, but the ‘Oss is usually quite benign until it arrives at Cher, where ‘the booty’ happens, with tradition being that if you refused to put some money in the pot you would suffer the consequences!
-The Hobby Horse’s tour of the town continues for three days, finishing in Wellington Square before it returns to its stable for another year.
+Built over a light framework, about eight feet long, it is covered with sacking decorated with roundels and ribbons.
+It has a long tail (hence a horse) which it swishes from side to side.
+A grotesquely masked and frightening figure propels the horse from the centre, but the ‘Oss is usually quite benign until it arrives at Cher, where ‘the booting’ happens, tradition being that if you refused to put some money in the pot you would suffer the consequences!
+Donations today are given to the Minehead branch of the Royal National Lifeboat Institution.

 Punch and Judy